 The Toppings

-- Hard boil the eggs, cool, peel and chop.
+- Hard boil the eggs, and then cool, peel, and dice them.

-- Chop the green onions, using both the green and white part.
+- Chop both the green and white parts of the green onions.

 Absolutely outstanding recipe.
 I always thought Khao Suey was a huge hassle to make and it usually is but this recipe is fast and foolproof!
 I ate so much that at lunch I declared that I can't eat dinner!
 In our household we've become huge fans of Nosheen's recipes.